wegenmat-privat/psresp/README.rst

 The PSRESP takes these effects into account by applying the same sampling as the measurement on numerous simulated light curves.
 The artificial light curves are generated using the algorithm by Timmer and Koenig [4]_ assuming a power-law PSD.
 The periodograms of both observed and simulated light curves are compared using a chi-square-statistic.
-For each simulated light curve, it is checked whether its periodogram fits better the observed periodogram than the mean of simulated periodograms.
-This process is repeated over a grid of trial slopes and the fraction of simulations fulfilling this requirement is denoted as success fraction (SUF).
+This process is repeated over a grid of trial slopes, as well as bin factors for the light curve and periodogram, since binning is required simulation-wise and for the chi-square-statistic.
-Since simulation and SUF-statistic require a rebinning of light curve and periodogram, the SUF ist calculated also over a grid of bin factors, resulting in a 3-dimensional SUF.
+For each set of parameters, the goodness-of-fit is determined by the success fraction (SUF).

 .. figure:: contour.png
    :width: 100 %

    Contour plot for the bin length of the light curve and bin factor of the logarithmic periodogram for each trial slope.
-   The colour denotes the parameter sets providing a success fraction higher than SUF95, that is the 95%-quantile of the success fraction distribution.
+   The colour denotes the parameter sets providing a 95%-quantile of the success fraction distribution.

-Only binning providing the highest SUF is considered for further analysis, where the SUF is depicted over the grid of slope.
+Only binning providing a certain SUF-percentile is considered for further analysis, where the SUF is depicted over the grid of slope.
-The underlying slope of the PSD is assumed to be reflected as a peak in the SUF with the width of the peak as an error estimate.
+The underlying slope of the PSD is assumed to be reflected as a peak in the SUF with the width of the peak as error estimate.

 .. figure:: suf.png
    :width: 100 %